Breakingb0x3s/Portfolio/README.md

 3. Actually finish the Portal parody website
 4. Redesign the base Portfolio page, and choose a better color scheme.
 5. Better CSS spacing for my previous projects
+6. Need to have the JS files reset when the page is refreshed